Tamara Drewe (film): Premiere

 The UK premiere was held on 6 September 2010 at the Odeon Leicester Square.
-Most of the cast and crew were in attendance as well as Lily Allen, Jack Gregson and Stephen Fry.
+Most of the cast and crew were in attendance as well as Lily Allen and Stephen Fry.

 The public premiere was also held on 6 September 2010, at the National Film Theatre.
 Most of the cast were in attendance as well as director Stephen Frears, screenwriter Moira Buffini, and book author Posy Simmonds.
 The film's showing received long applause and was followed by questions to the stars from the audience.

 Reception

 Box office

 The film grossed $12,037,973.